Mbuguajw/Javalin-SQL-Database-Server/README.md

-# Cohort's First Project to have each individual server to correspond with each other remotely
+# Cohort's First Project: To have each individual server to correspond with each other remotely